bluewhalesystems/sold/macho/README.md

 this without asking other developers to add a new `-l` line to their build file.

+# Thread-local variables

+If a symbol is of thread-local variable (TLV), it is defined in a `__thread_vars` section in an input file.
+A `__thread_vars` consists of a vector of three-word tuples of

+1. a function pointer to `tlv_get_addr`,
+2. an indirect pointer to the TLS block of the Mach-O image, and
+3. the offset within the TLS block.

+.
+You can obtain the address of a TLV by calling the function pointer with the address of the tuple as an argument. `tlv_get_addr` then adds the TLS block address and the offset to compute the address of the TLV.

+TLVs are always referenced by `ARM64_RELOC_TLVP_LOAD_*` relocations (or `X86_64_RELOC_TLV` relocation on x86-64).
+For each TLV referenced by these relocations, the linker creates an entry in the linker-synthesized `__thread_ptrs` section and let it refer to the address of its corresponding `tlv_get_addr` entry.

+TLVs are always referenced indirectly via `__thread_ptrs`.
+If a TLV is defined locally or resolved to the same Mach-O file, its `__thread_ptrs` entry refers to its `__thread_vars` entry in the same file.
+Otehrwise, the `__thread_ptr` entry refers to a `__thread_vars` entry in other Mach-O file image.

 # Endianness and bitwidth

 Since Mach-O is effectively used only by Apple, and all Apple systems are